gilolsen1/Sprint-Challenge-React-Wars/README.md

 - [ ] Add PM as collaborator on Github.
 - [x ] Clone your OWN version of Repo (Not Lambda's by mistake!)
 - [x ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
+- [x ] Change directories into `./starwars` (`cd starwars`) and run `yarn install` to retrieve all needed dependencies.
-- [ ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
+- [x ] Once you have installed the _node_modules_, run `yarn start or` to get your server up and running.
-- [ ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
+- [x ] With the server up and running, open Chrome and head over to `localhost:3000` and view your beautiful app.
 Maybe it's not _that_ pretty... _yet_, your goal is to ensure this project becomes a thing of beauty.
 Follow these steps for completing your project.
 - [ ] Implement the project on this Branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project:

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
+- [ x] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's  Repo).
-- [ ] Add your Project Manager as a Reviewer on the Pull-request.
+- [ x] Add your Project Manager as a Reviewer on the Pull-request.
-- [ ] PM then will count the HW as done by  merging the branch back into master.
+- [x ] PM then will count the HW as done by  merging the branch back into master.

 Please note: